nishma-s/Readability/README.md

 index = 0.0588 * L - 0.296 * S - 15.8

-*L is the average number of letters per 100 words
-S is the average number od sentences per 100 words*
+*L is the average number of letters per 100 words, S is the average number od sentences per 100 words*